openfaas/faas/watchdog/README.md

 A Docker Swarm Healthcheck is required and is best practice.
 It will make sure that the watchdog is ready to accept a request before forwarding requests via the API Gateway.
 If the function or watchdog runs into an unrecoverable issue Swarm will also be able to restart the container.

-Here is an example of the `echo` function implementing a healthcheck with a 5-second checking interval.
+Here is an example of the `echo` function implementing a *health check* with a 5-second checking interval.

 ```
 FROM functions/alpine